Setono/SyliusPromotionExtensionsPlugin/README.md

 ### Unit fixed price
 You set a price that all matching products will cost no matter their original price.

+### Fixed lot price
+This is specially suited for 'x for y' promotions, i.e. '2 for $50'.
+You set a lot price (i.e. $50) and a lot size (i.e. 2) and then the promotion will distribute the discount among the eligible products in the cart.

 [ico-version]: https://poser.pugx.org/setono/sylius-promotion-extensions-plugin/v/stable
 [ico-unstable-version]: https://poser.pugx.org/setono/sylius-promotion-extensions-plugin/v/unstable
 [ico-license]: https://poser.pugx.org/setono/sylius-promotion-extensions-plugin/license